hyperledger-solang/solang/docs/installing.rst

 Installing LLVM on Mac
 ______________________

-A pre-built version of llvm, specifically configured for Solang, is available on `<https://solang.io/download/llvm11.0-mac.tar.xz>`_.
-This version is built with the instructions below.
-After downloading, untar the file in a terminal and add it to your path.
+A pre-built version of llvm for intel macs, is available at `<https://solang.io/download/llvm11.0-mac.tar.xz>`_.
+If you have an arm/m1 mac, then you have to build your own llvm using the instructions below.
+After downloading, untar the file in a terminal and add it to your path like so:

 .. code-block:: bash